karan2604/InterCode/README.md

 # InterCode
-This is a project made by Karan Kesri and Rajat Bhatnagar(github.com/rajat-bh).
+This is a project made by Karan Kesri and [Rajat Bhatnagar](https://github.com/rajat-bh).

 **Technologies Used** : Java, JavaFX